The Bridge

 Console Specific Information

 NES: The NES should treat all game pads as if it were a NES pad.
-For Arklanoid paddle mode, it looks for movement from one of the analogs.
+For Arkanoid paddle mode, it looks for movement from one of the analogs.
 Note that the console requires that game pad to be in the player 2 port for paddles to work.
 No Gun, R.O.B, or Power pad support at this time.

 N64: At this time the game assumes a N64 pad is being used.
 Future peripherals may be added.
-Any digital controller will output the D-Pad to full analog movement.
+Any digital controller will output its D-Pad to analog movement.
 If you are using a 4 button controller the button at west and north ( y,x) can be used to change the D-Pad operation.
 If west (y) is being pressed the D-Pad is mapped to the N64 D-Pad, if north (x) is being pressed it's mapped to c-buttons.
 When a 6 button controller is in use the layout is the same as a N64 (3 top buttons, 3 bottom buttons) and D-Pad is not used.
-Please take note that lots of home brew games use the d-pad to navigate.
+Please take note that lots of homebrew games use the d-pad to navigate.
 So if you use a 4 button the you will need to press Y and use the d-pad.
-This is not posible with a 3/6 button.
+This is not possible with a 3/6 button.

-Saturn: When connected via a d-pad only controller, the Bridge will emulate an a digital mode.
-When an analog controller is plugged in, it does the same but if the left stick is exercised it become an analog controller.
-If you need to kick back out of analog mode, use the Bliss-Box reset.
-If the controller has a digital analog mode, you can use that to toggle back and forth.
+Saturn: When connected via a d-pad only controller, the Bridge will emulate a digital mode.
+For the 3d stick emulation press A,B,C and D-pad up.
+If the controller has a digital analog mode, you can use that to toggle back out.
+But to re enter 3d mode you need to repeat the combo.
 Many Saturn games will ignore inputs if you attach an analog controller.
-So it is for this reason, that the default mode is digital.
+So it is for this reason that the default mode is digital.
 For mouse operation There are 3 modes; forced, dials, and dedicated.
-Any controllers such as the pippin, wii uDraw tablet, or DJ HERO, are assumed a mouse and will only work for mouse games.
+Any controllers such as the pippin, wii uDraw tablet, or DJ HERO, are assumed to be a mouse and will only work for mouse games.
 Controllers that have a dial or slider control (such as a paddle) will assume to be a mouse, and any analog controller can use force mode.
-To enter force mode, press A.B.C and then dpad down.
+To enter force mode, press A.B.C and then dpad Left or Right.
 Once that 4 button combo is seen, you are in mouse mode.
-If you want to exit this mode, reset the Bliss-Box, unplug the controller, or toggle to digital controller mode.
-Emulating the mouse with a analog stick, although possible, is quite difficult and not recommended.
-Both modes (dial, and force), watch for max limits.
-When you hit the limit of motion (stick/paddle all the way left, or all the way right) it tells the game your still moving the mouse.
+If you want to exit this mode, reset the Bliss-Box, unplug the controller, or toggle to digital controller mode if the gamepad can do this).
+Emulating the mouse with an analog stick, although possible, it is quite difficult and not recommended.
+Emulating with (dial, and force), has a watcher for max limits.
+When you hit the limit of motion (stick/paddle all the way left, or all the way right) it tells the game you're still moving the mouse.
 Otherwise the controller would stop moving mid way in the game.
-The dedicated mode (listed above) does not have limits.
-Note about digital pads: most all controllers do not have 6 face buttons with an L and and R like the Saturn does.
-Most all Saturn games use A,B, ad C. The current mapping are a 4 face button controller maps Saturn A,B,X,Y respectively leaving out C and Z. So C and Z are accessed via L and R. in "most" Saturn games L and R are secondary buttons so to access them, use d-pad up and C for R and dpad up and Z for L Some controller have no select so it was not used.
-Here is a mapping example.
+The dedicated mode does not have limits and is by far the bestion option.
+Note about digital pads: most controllers do not have 6 face buttons with an L and R like the the Saturn does.
+Most all Saturn games use A,B, and C. The current mapping is a 4 face button controller (A,B,X,Y respectively) leaving out C and Z. C and Z are accessed via L and R. In "most" Saturn games L and R are secondary buttons so to access them, use d-pad up and C for R and dpad up and Z for L There is also a Twin stick mode, this is enabled and disabled via all 4 face buttons and left shoulder, plus up to enable, down to disable.

 Sega Gen:

-A seag dongle is needed for this console.
+A sega dongle is needed for this console.
 The default controller is a 3 button.
-The Bliss-Box will change to a 6 button pad if you press those buttons.
-So for games that do not like 6 button pads, do not press them ;) It will revent back to a 3 button if the button is no longer pressed.
+The Bliss-Box will change to a 6 button pad if you press those x,y,z buttons.
+So for games that do not like 6 button pads, do not press them ;) It will revert back to a 3 button if the button is no longer pressed.
 So no need to reset the adapter.
-If you have a game that tries to detect a 6 button, then hold down x,y, or Z when plugging in the Brdige and adapter chain of devices.
+If you have a game that tries to detect a 6 button, then hold down x,y, or Z when plugging in the Bridge and adapter chain of devices.
 This tells the game its a 6 button and will work thereafter.
 If you use the 3d0 dongle then the Bridge forces to XE1-AP mode.
 To use this first start the game in normal 3 button mode, then plug in the 3d0 dongle and an analog stick.
 Now reset the game and the game will see it.

 Butt layout